Stefanie DeLeo: Education and career

-Written Works
+Written works

-Cry My Safari - Cry My Safari is the story of a young girl kidnapped while on holiday in Nairobi with her family.
-She is raised in rural Kenya, where she finds a new home among a Kenyan tribe.
-But, after eleven years in the wilderness, she is discovered and brought back to reunite with her family in the United States, where she faces the arduous task of re-assimilating into a life she had forgotten.
-It's the story of a young girl's journey to finding her true identity in a racially and economically conflicted world spanning two continents.

 Worth a Thousand Words - Worth a Thousand Words is the story of a newly widowed mother struggling to connect with her autistic daughter.
 Shortly after her husband's death, she learns that he has won an art competition.
 She solicits her daughter's help, since her daughter shared his passion for art.
 As the play unfolds we discover that her autistic daughter uses art as a means of communication and that is the only way in which her mother can learn to connect with her.
 At the end of the play, it is discovered that the winning painting belongs to her daughter and not her late husband.

 Answer the Question, Iris - In this comedic play, Iris has a very unusual visit with a psychologist.

 Chicken Soup for the Soul: Dreams and the Unexplainable - Stefanie's story of how she befriended the voice of Sailor Moon, and co-founded a project dedicated to providing support for people affected by mental illness.